aferodeveloper/afero-devdocs/docs/Inspector.md

 The Afero Inspector provides a real-time, in-depth view of the state of each device associated with a given Afero account.
 The tool is useful for developers when testing and debugging device behavior.

-You can open the Inspector by going to [https://inspector.afero.io](https://inspector.afero.io/) then signing in with your Afero developer account.
+<p>You can open the Afero Inspector by going to <a class="link" id="1491332083.88" href="https://inspector.afero.io" target="_blank">https://inspector.afero.io</a> then signing in with your Afero developer account.</p>

 ## The Inspector Home Window